 - Just after mile 18 is the Burrard Bridge, which doesn’t look hard on paper, but a lot of race reports mention disliking this bridge.
 It’s also a mile marker where people typically start to fade so it probably seems all the harder at that point

-- The flattest continuous stretch is the last 10k, so if you still have your legs under you, you can go fast in this section and it’s not the death march, mental struggle that it is for a lot of other runners who went out too fast
+- The flattest continuous stretch of the marathon is the last 10k, so if you still have your legs under you, you can go fast in this section and it’s not the death march, mental struggle that it is for a lot of other runners who went out too fast

 - The Stanley Park seawall is a bit hard because it’s a mental game getting around the 10k of flat, paved pathway, because you know you are close, yet you feel so far away from the finish.

 - The last 10k along Stanley Park has some tight turns, which can be challenging on tired legs late in the race